Andrew-code2020/MS2/README.md

 The problem that we are trying to solve is that current holiday websites in Ireland offer too many different types of holiday.
 We want to slim down the offerings and focus on the above named four strategically valuable markets.
 We have designed the website to offer bitesize information on the best quality holidays in these four areas.
-The success of this website is that the user is able to locate the type of holiday they want quickly and easily without having to sift through the large amounts of offers on other sites.
+The success of this website is that the user is able to locate the type of holiday they want quickly and easily without having to sift through the large amount of offers on other sites.
-Further success will be measured by the number of emails we receive asking the holiday in Ireland team to make a holiday booking.
+Further success will be measured by the number of emails we receive asking the Holiday in Ireland team to make a holiday booking.

 ### UX

 The key reasons for producing the website were to;

 - help potential visitors learn about Ireland as a holiday destination
-- help new potential visitors learn easily about the type of holidays that are available in Ireland
+- help new potential visitors learn easily about 4 specific types of holiday that are available in Ireland
-- help new potential users connect and communicate easily with someone who will help them make a holiday booking in Ireland.
+- help new potential users connect and communicate easily with someone who will help them make a holiday booking in Ireland at a preferential rate.
 - help new potential users easily follow Ireland on various Social Media accounts
 - help Ireland attract tourists

-At the outset the minimum viable product was determined to be a communication platform between the operator(s) of the Holiday in Ireland website and a source of basic information about holidays in Ireland at the best tourist destinations.
+At the outset the minimum viable product was determined to be a communication platform between the operator(s) of the Holiday in Ireland website and a source of basic information about holidays in Ireland at the best tourist destinations in the holiday type areas above.
 It was an objective of this project to include an intuitive design which would allow new potential clients to navigate and enagage with the website without any prior experience of Ireland as a tourist destination.
 Current and potential client surveys were conducted to assess the minumim effective information required to illicit a positive emotional response from users.
 This information was incredibly valuable during the construction of wireframes for the website.